Beyond the Grave

 Click here to go to the EVP Page.

-officer in the room.
-The voice of what sounds like a man
+was a police officer in the room.
+The voice of what

-answers her with a "Yup"
+sounds like a man answers her with a "Yup"

-thought may have just been a echo.
-Turned out to be a
+initially thought may have just been a echo.

-possible EVP.
-The Voice of the investigator seems to
+Turned out to be a possible EVP.
+The Voice of the

-echo in the first question (Espanol) and then the second
+(Espanol) and then the second it answers!

 Typically our team will dismiss most photo's of supposed "orbs" as debris or dust.
 However this photo

-seems to show an orb very similar to what most researchers refer to as a "true orb" being illuminated with
+seems to show an orb very similar to what most researchers refer to as a "true orb" being illuminated with it's

-it's own flight pattern and no translucent quality.
+own flight pattern and no translucent quality.
 Investigator Michelle Smith captured this photo inside the

 Kitchen also located in the basement of the Covington County Jail.
 This type of orb has also been captured